pipegalera/Andrew-Ng-Neural-Networks-and-Deep-Learning/README.tex.md

 <img src="images/nn2.png" width="60%" height="60%">
 </p>

-The Neural Network needs a large number of inputs and their output, in the example a large dataset of houses prices associated with their size.
+A Neural Network needs a large number of inputs and their output, a lot of examples to find the pattern that explains the output.
+In the example, a large dataset of houses prices associated with their size.
 The "**hidden layers**" are made by the neurons itself.
-The first layer, the **input layer**, and the hidden layers are connected, as every input feature is connected to every "hidden" feature.
+The first layer, the **input layer**, and the hidden layers are connected: every input feature is connected to every "hidden" feature.

 <p align="center">
 <img src="images/nn3.png" width="60%" height="60%">
 </p>

+The Neural Network uses the size, the number of bedroom, zipcode, wealth and so into "hidden units" that explains the prize.
+This hidden units are made by the neurons without explicitly telling them (it's a "machine" learning a pattern).
+Therefore, some times you can find this models refered as "**black boxes**": we don't know how the algorithm is accomplishing what its accomplishing-
 # Supervised Learning with Neural Networks

 There are different types of neural networks, for example Convolution Neural Network (CNN) used often for image application.
 Recurrent Neural Networks (RNN) are used for one-dimensional sequence data such as translating English to Chinese or a temporal component such as text transcript.
 Hybrid Neural Networks architecture can be used for autonomous driving model.